my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-Input {
+{
-  OutputIndex   uint16
+  "output_index":   uint16
-  TransactionId string
+  "transaction_id": string
-  PublicKey     string
+  "public_key":     string
-  Signature     string
+  "signature":      string
 }
 ```
 </td>
 <td>

 ```
-The input data structure

 The output index
 The ID of the transaction holding the output
 The output recipient public key
 The output signature

 ```
 </td>